Ocular rosacea is a common condition. There’s a lot of research about it, but a cure still hasn’t been found.

 Those with ocular rosacea have a higher risk of:

 - light sensitivity

 - vision loss

 Of the more than 16 million people in the United States who have rosacea, more than 50 percent will experience eye-related symptoms.
-One source suggests the percentage affected with ocular rosacea is between of those who have skin rosacea.
+One source suggests the percentage affected with ocular rosacea is between

 You can develop skin symptoms before eye symptoms, both conditions simultaneously, or eye symptoms before the appearance of skin symptoms.